SHARE

 • AI agents go a step further; they’re designed to complete tasks on the user’s behalf.
 That could mean scheduling a demo, placing an order, or comparing products, based entirely on what they understand from public content.

 This shifts the publishing mandate.
-You're not just writing for people who read, you’re writing for machines that read, decide, and act.
+You're not just writing for people who read, you’re also writing for machines that read, decide, and act.
+But this doesn’t mean you stop writing for people.
+Quite the opposite.
+You still need to resonate with human needs, emotions, and questions.
+What’s changed is that machines now play a critical role in determining what gets surfaced and how it gets framed.

 To succeed in this environment, your content must: